Dublin School

 The Dublin School is an independent college-preparatory school with a student body of 169.
-It has grown from approximately 110 students in 2008.
 It is located in the United States in Dublin, New Hampshire, near Dublin Pond and Mount Monadnock.
 Of the 169 enrolled, approximately 70% are boarding students.

 History

-Paul Lehmann founded the school in 1935, after an extensive search for a high-elevation, lakeside location in southern New Hampshire.
-In the school's first year there were eight students and six faculty.
-Since 1935, the school has worked to provide students with a broad-based college preparatory education emphasizing community values and individual responsibility.
-All programs and endeavors seek to foster communal and individual responsibilities.
+The school was founded in September 1935 by Paul Lehmann, who owned and operated the school with his wife, Nancy.
+In the school's first year, there were eight students and six faculty.
+From its opening up until the Lehmanns' retirement in 1970, the student population mainly consisted of boys.

+The Dublin School hosted the first Dublin Seminar for New England Folklife in 1976.

 In 1983, Dublin began to host The Walden School, a summer music school.

-Bradford Bates is the current Head of School at Dublin School.